 The Rare Dementia Support service is organised by the Dementia Research Centre at The National Hospital, and runs specialist support group services for individuals living with, or affected by, a rare dementia diagnosis.
-There are five types of rare dementia supported by this service:
+There are six types of rare dementia supported by this service:

 - frontotemporal dementia (FTD)

 Over the past three years The National Brain Appeal has committed to raise £150,000 per annum to provide current levels of support for the six rare dementias – this includes meetings in London and other regions, support and admin staff and all other associated expenses.
 Over 3,000 people are currently on support group databases receiving emails and newsletters with around 1,000 attendees across all the meetings.
 In addition, travel and accommodation bursaries are available to help patients and carers attend the meetings.

 This year we are increading our fundraising target to £250,000 to develop and extend the service, with the ultimate aim that everyone affected by a form of rare dementia will have access to specialist information and support, as well as contact with other people with a similar condition.